Who is Matthew in the Bible?

 Matthew is the client saint of accountants, bankers, bookkeepers, customs officers, monetary officers, guards, cash managers, protection forces, protection guards, stockbrokers, and tax creditors.
 His dinner party is on September 21.

 Matthew is a charming man or woman to theologians and historians because he became now no longer a well-appreciated individual.
-He became maximum probable despised vehemently.
+He became maximumly probably despised vehemently.
 Matthew, you see, became a publican.

 On the surface, this interprets the tax collector (which can be a motive sufficient for a few to despise him); however, preserve in thoughts to which the Hebrews have been paying taxes.
 The Hebrews have been an issue to the Roman Empire.
 So Matthew became extra than only a tax collector; he became a Jewish agent for the Romans.

-Hebrews of the time deeply distrusted any in their very own who labored to hold the Roman Empire, and maximum have been visible as greedy, selfish, and treacherous.
+Hebrews of the time deeply distrusted any of their very own who labored to hold the Roman Empire, and maximum has been visible as greedy, selfish, and treacherous.
 There are debts that Hebrews now no longer permit Jewish publicans to marry Jewish girls or maybe worship within the synagogue.

 Story of Saint Matthew’s Ministry